Todd Ford

-Todd Ford (born May 1, 1984) is a Canadian professional ice hockey goaltender who is currently playing for the Heilbronner Falken of Germany's 2nd Eishockey Bundesliga.
+Todd Ford (born May 1, 1984) is a Canadian former professional ice hockey goaltender.
+During his career, which lasted from 2004 to 2012, he played in several minor leagues and briefly in the German 2nd Eishockey Bundesliga.
 He was selected by the Toronto Maple Leafs in the 3rd round (74th overall) of the 2002 NHL Entry Draft.

 Playing career

 During the 2010–11 season, Ford was signed to a one-year contract for the remainder of the season with the Washington Capitals on February 25, 2011.